WatershedsWildfireResearchCollaborative/USUAL/README.md

 Option 2: Email scott.david@usu.edu

 ### Updates/Fixes
-03/12/2024-Released an update to fix issues with Fluvial Reach Average Width tools for ArcPro versions 3.1 and later 01/10/2023-Updated Watershed and River Delineation tool to remove some redundant steps.
+7/31/2024-Released updated version to work with ArcGIS version 3.3 03/12/2024-Released an update to fix issues with Fluvial Reach Average Width tools for ArcPro versions 3.1 and later 01/10/2023-Updated Watershed and River Delineation tool to remove some redundant steps.